-On exam day, the proctor starts by signing in to their College Board account and accessing Test Day Toolkit on their device.
+On exam day, the proctor starts by opening Test Day Toolkit on their device and signing in with their College Board account.

 Attendance and App Check-In

-Students arrive and begin Bluebook check-in.
-Following instructions on the board, they start their devices, open Bluebook, sign in to their College Board accounts, and enter the room code.
+Students arrive, turn over prohibited devices, present their identification (if needed), and begin Bluebook check-in.
+Following instructions on the board, students start their testing devices, open Bluebook, sign in to their College Board accounts, and enter the room code.